Deployment Update: 9 Months Down

 The beginning of August was rough.
 (Possibly the toughest month of this deployment.)
 With my back in bad shape, my mom, Granny, and Papa came out to Texas to stay with us and help me take care of the kids (and Marv).

-After I was able to get around again, they went back home and I was able to get back to semi-normal life again.
+After I was able to go up and down the stairs, they went back home and I was able to get back to semi-normal life again.

 We spent a lot of time at home during August, but we still marked a few things off of our bucket list.